caotaiming/NCAA-Men-Basketball-March-Madness-Prediction/README.md

-To have a whole picture about this project, read final presentation.
+To have a whole picture about this project, read final presentation first.